C14L/dotfiles/mac/qemu-howto.md

 Remove the -boot and -cdrom arguments to have the machine start from its virtual disk.

+The LUKS prompt is on the serial console, not graphical.
+Add -serial mon:stdio to your QEMU command.
+Boot output and prompt will appear in the host terminal.
+Type passphrase there blindly if needed; use Ctrl+a then c to switch between QEMU monitor and guest console.

 ```sh
 qemu-system-aarch64 -M virt \
     -accel hvf \